facundoveliz/budgie/README.md

 You can visit the website by clicking [here](https://personal-budget.burki.club), keep in mind that the server is in heroku, so you have to wait aprox.
 10-15 seconds and then reload.

+You can use this example account:

+    johndoe@gmail.com:johndoepassword

-Feel free to register and test the app.
+But please, feel free to register and test the app.

 # 📦 Installation